slatedocs/slate/source/includes/_endpoint-variable.md

 * Editing category attributes and adding categories.
 Include all categories.
 * Remove categories by sending all categories except for the ones you wish to remove.
 You can only remove categories that don't have any corresponding data values.
 Attempting to remove categories that have data associated will fail with a 400 response status.
-* Reordering subvariables in an array
+* Reordering subvariables in an array.
+Unlike categories, subvariables cannot be added or removed via PATCH here.
 * Editing derivation expressions
 * Editing format and view settings